zextras/tech-doc/source/carbonio/release/upgrade/older.rst

 Known Issue (Older Releases)
 ============================

-During the upgrade from an older version, you may encounter one or more of the following issues that require a manual intervention.
+During the upgrade from an older |product| version, you **may** encounter one or more of the following issues that require a manual intervention.

 * New :ref:`GPG Key of Grafana <manual-grafana>` in Ubuntu 22.04
 * The new package :ref:`carbonio-storages <upgrade-storages>` must be